RoobeshRaoED/EX.-NO-5-ROW-COLUMN-TRANSFORMATION/README.md

 ## RESULT:
-thus, the implement the Row Column transformation.
+Thus the implement the Row Column transformation.